cpouthier/kasten-imagepull/readme.md

 # WORK IN PROGRESS

 ## Overview
-This Kanister Blueprint collects container images used by pods in a target Namespace, estimates total storage needed, creates a PVC sized to hold all images (with a buffer), and runs a Job to pull each image into the PVC as OCI archives.
+This blueprint collects container images used by pods in a target Namespace, estimates total storage needed, creates a PVC sized to hold all images (with a buffer), and runs a Job to pull each image into the PVC as OCI archives.
 After the Job completes it cleans up temporary resources; a postExport phase deletes the PVC.

-## What it does
+## Here is a breakdown of its functionality
 - Scans pods in the provided Namespace and writes unique image names to a ConfigMap (`used-images`).
 - Uses `skopeo` + `jq` to inspect image layer sizes and compute a total size (fallback per-image estimate when inspection fails).
 - Creates/updates a PVC (`image-cache`) sized to the computed size in MiB (minimum 1 GiB + 1 GiB buffer).